Skip to content

 What Is Server Virtualisation?

-A hypervisor is software that sits between the physical server hardware and the operating system, allowing multiple virtual machines (VMs) to share the same CPU, memory, and storage resources.
-Each VM behaves as if it were an independent physical server — it runs its own operating system, installs its own applications, and can be backed up, migrated, or recovered independently.
-VMware vSphere, Microsoft Hyper-V, and the open-source Proxmox are the most widely deployed hypervisors in Kosovo business environments.
+A hypervisor is software that sits between physical server hardware and the operating systems, allowing multiple virtual machines (VMs) to share CPU, memory and storage resources.
+Each VM behaves like an independent server: it runs its own operating system, hosts its own applications and can be backed up, migrated or recovered separately.
+VMware vSphere, Microsoft Hyper-V and the open-source Proxmox are common platform options.

 The Business Case: Consolidation and Cost Reduction